1sahinomer1/todoapp-task/README.md

 This is React JS project with TypeScript.

--You can create your to-do list separately for each day.
+- You can create your to-do list separately for each day.
--Don't worry, your actions will be saved as long as you don't delete it.
+- Don't worry, your actions will be saved as long as you don't delete it.
--You can access the date, day and time of what you will do, mark it as done and delete it individually.
+- You can access the date, day and time of what you will do, mark it as done and delete it individually.
--You can delete all your daily activities with a single button.
+- You can delete all your daily activities with a single button.
--You can rank them in order of importance to you.
+- You can rank them in order of importance to you.
--You can use dark mode at night and light mode in the morning.
+- You can use dark mode at night and light mode in the morning.
 Don't worry we will remember it for you.

 [Live Project](todoapp-task.vercel.app/)